MiguelKnt/MiguelKnt/README.md

   </a>
   <div>
     <strong>I developed a keylogger using Python (Research Only Use).</strong><br>
-    A keylogger records keystrokes on a system, often used to monitor user input.  project demonstrates the basic functionality of keyloggers.
+    A keylogger records keystrokes on a system, often used to monitor user input.
+This project demonstrates the basic functionality of keyloggers.
   </div>
 </div>